-Should the Committee on Labour Relations, the Union Committee, and the senior official of the Union fail to settle any difference, grievance, or dispute whatsoever arising between the Employer and the Union, or the employees concerned, such difference, grievance or dispute, including any question as to whether any matter is arbitrable, but excluding re-negotiation of the Agreement shall, at the instance of either party, be referred to the arbitration, determination and award of an Arbitration Board of three (3) members.
-Such Board shall be deemed to be a Board of Arbitration within the meaning of the Labour Code of British Columbia.
+Should the Committee on Labour Relations, the Union

+Committee, and the senior official of the Union fail to settle any difference, grievance, or dispute whatsoever arising between the Employer and the Union, or tho employees concerned, such difference, grievance or dispute, including any question as to whether any matter is arbitrable, but excluding re-negotiation of the Agreement shall, at the instance of either party, be referred to tho arbitration, determination and award of an Arbitration Hoard of three (3) members.
+Such Board shall he deemed to be a Hoard of Arbitration within the meaning of the Labour Code of British Columbia.

-One (1)member is to be appointed by the Committee on Labour Relations, one (1)by the Union, and the third (3rd), who shall be the Chairperson of the Arbitration Board, by the two (2) thus appointed or, failing such appointment within two (2) weeks after either party has given notice to the other requiring that such appointment be made, the Chairperson of the Arbitration Board shall be appointed on a rotating basis under the provisions of Article 11.
+One (1) member is to be appointed by the Committee on Labour Relations, one (1) by the Union, arid the third (3rd), who shall be the Chairperson of the Arbitration Board, by the two (2) thus appointed or, failing such appointment within two (2) weeks after either party has given notice to the other requiring that such appointment be made, the Chairperson of the Arbitration Board shall be appointed on a rotating basis under the provisions of Article 11

-A list shall be maintained by HEABC and the Union from which arbitrators shall be drawn in sequence commencing with the first (1st) arbitrator named below.
-The rotation shall be administered on an industry basis without regard to the facility in which the grievance originates:
+A list shall be maintained by HEABC and the Union from which arbitrators shall he drawn in sequence commencing with the first (1st) arbitrator named below.
+The rotation shall he administered on an industry basis without regard to the facility in which the grievance originates:

 - 1. D.R.
 Munroe, Q.C.

 - 2. J. Gordon

-- 3. S.F.D.
-Kelleher, Q.C.

-- 4. J. Korbin
+- 3. J Korbin

-- 5. H. Laing

-- 6. D. McPhillips
+- 4. D McPhillips

-- 7. J. McEwen
+- 5. J. McEwen

-- 8. H.A.
-Hope, Q.C.
+- 6. H.A.
+Hope, Q C.

-- 9. M. Jackson, Q.C.

-- 10. J.E.
+- 7. J.E.
 Dorsey

-- 11. V.L.
+- 8. V.L.
 Ready